tmpfs/async-validate/README.md

 function rule(cb)
 ```

-Rules are functions that perform validation of a value.
-They are invoked in the scope of a validator ([file](https://github.com/freeformsystems/async-validate/blob/master/lib/validator.js), [api docs](#validator)).
+Rules are functions that perform validation of a value, they are invoked in the scope of a validator ([file](https://github.com/freeformsystems/async-validate/blob/master/lib/validator.js), [api docs](#validator)).

 A rule function can access all relevant properties and methods using `this` and should [raise](#raise) an error if `this.value` fails a validation test, see [errors](#errors).